benjbuch/octo_waffle/part_11-manipulating_tables.md

     ## 5 ./part_10-wor… treatmen… replicate_1    0.203  0.444 -0.025 -0.129  0.535
     ## 6 ./part_10-wor… treatmen… replicate_2    0.434 -0.481 -0.269  0.391  0.114

-To be mentioned here, we also (could) keep track of the file names (or paths) by specifying an `.id` column called `file`, which will take the names of the `list`.
-If need be, we can then make use of metadata stored in the file name or file path.
+To be mentioned here, we have kept track of the file names (or even file paths) by specifying an `.id` column called `"file"` from the names of the `tibble` `list`.
+If need be, we can then make use of metadata stored in the file name or file path by creating new columns.
+(See next session.)

 For the moment, let’s combine the data with `plate_1` and call the object `plate_data`.